Bembem11/Capstone-Project-Stroke-Prediction/README.md

 *Secondary Factors*: Smoking status (0.078), Residence type (0.054), and Work type (0.043) also contributed to the model, while baseline conditions like existing heart disease (0.026) and hypertension (0.031) had a surprisingly lower relative weight in this specific dataset's tree-based splits.

-## Clinical Value
+## Early Prevention Strategies
-By identifying **BMI**, **Age**, and **Glucose Levels** as the primary drivers, this model can be integrated into early-warning health systems.
+By identifying **BMI**, **Age**, and **Glucose Levels** as the primary drivers, this model can be integrated into early-warning health systems and faster decision-making.

+* Early Risk Screening: Identify high-risk patients through regular health checkups and predictive models.
+* Blood Pressure Control: Monitor and manage hypertension through medication and lifestyle adjustments.
+* Diabetes & Glucose Management: Encourage regular blood sugar monitoring and healthy diet plans.
+* Lifestyle Improvement Programs: Promote smoking cessation, exercise, healthy diet, and weight management.
+* Personalized Preventive Care: Provide targeted monitoring and treatment plans for patients identified as high risk.

 Clinicians and preventative care platforms can use these insights to flag high-risk patients for targeted interventions, lifestyle coaching, or further medical screening before a critical event occurs.